Customer examining a bottle of red wine with guidance from a wine shop salesperson.

 • Occasion: casual dinner, gift, celebration, business meal

-• Timing: drink tonight or keep for later
+• Timing: drink now or keep for later

 • Style examples: New Zealand whites, Côte du Rhône reds, Tuscany wines